iamBijoyKar/x-code/README.md

 </div>

+## License 📜

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Reporting Issues 🐛

+If you find any issues with the project, please open an issue on [GitHub Issues](https://github.com/iamBijoyKar/x-code/issues) and I will try to fix it as soon as possible.

+## Feedback 📢

+If you have any feedback or suggestions for the project, please let me know 🙏.

-## Support the project
+## Support the project 🌟

 If you like this project, please consider supporting it by starring ⭐ the repository.
+And spread the word about this project to your friends and colleagues.
 Thank you!